InteractiveAdvertisingBureau/OpenDirect/OpenDirect.v2.1.final.md

 The use of an array of ProductTargeting objects to describe an OpenDirect Product is at the discretion of the media owner/publisher.
 The simplest Physical Media OpenDirect Product could be described as display time on a single frame.

-The ProductTargeting Object has a core structure which acts as a matrix that accomadates the core physical, temporal and monetary dimensions of Physical Media trading
+The ProductTargeting Object has a core structure which acts as a matrix that accommodates the core physical, temporal and monetary dimensions of Physical Media trading

 ```json